SC4RECOIN/FlowAlgo-Options-Trader/README.md

 | IR                | 2.361                            |
 | biggest drawdown  | -31.38% ($27892.97 to $19138.93) |

-WARNING: The backfill results are due to overfitting via parameter selection.
-The model should be tested on more unseen data before trusting results
+NOTE: The backfill results are due to overfitting via parameter selection.
+The model should be tested on more unseen data before trusting results.
+Also note that the model did not perform well in 2017 and 2018.
+Much of the gains were obtained during the market volatilities induced by COVID-19.

 ### env